DIY Pool Towel Rack – A simple DIY to build a functional PVC rack that is perfect for your backyard pool needs.

-How to build a functional PVC pool towel rack.
-A simple DIY that is perfect for your backyard pool needs.
-The rack will keep dripping towels and suits off the floor and out of the house.
+This homemade rack will keep dripping pool towels and swimsuits off the floor and out of the house.

-There are all kinds of ways you can go about making a PVC pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels plus a few swimsuits.
+There are all kinds of ways you can go about making a DIY pool towel rack from simple designs to large designs but we just wanted something simple that would hold our towels, plus a few swimsuits.

 Want to make your own?
 Here is how…